“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 Mac: “I feel sure I’d know one if I saw one.“

-So Mac goes off to Scotland, confident that he will be able to tie up the deal in a couple of days.
+So Mac goes off to Ferness in Scotland, confident that he will be able to tie up the deal in a couple of days.

-Mac’s counterpart in Ferness is Gordon Urquhart, the local hotelier, accountant and stealthy negotiator who has a secret weapon, his wife Stella.
+Mac’s counterpart in Ferness is Gordon Urquhart (played by Denis Lawson), the local hotelier, accountant and stealthy negotiator who has his own secret weapon, his wife Stella (Jennifer Black).
 It won’t be long before Mac falls hook, line and sinker for all the charms of the quaint fishing village.

 The webbed-toed sea scientist (played by Jenny Seagrove) has already submitted a proposal to Knox Industries to build a marine laboratory in Ferness Bay and has no idea of the alternative plans for an oil refinery.
 When she does hear of it all, she dismisses it as mere nonsense.